 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You need to be in good academic standing and have a cumulative GPA of 2.8.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 3.00.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.

 COURSES/ COURSE EQUIVALENCIES